-Click here for box scores for all World Cup of Softball XII games
+Click here for box scores and final standings for all World Cup of Softball XII games

 Click here for a box score